 If you're looking to increase your home's curb appeal or update your interior hardware, try repainting it instead of replacing it.
 Follow these simple, budget-friendly steps to paint your door's hardware.

 Don't spend money on new hardware for your door just yet.
 Rethink your existing knobs, locks, and hinges and use metal spray paint for a quick update that is friendly on your wallet and your time.

-3. Spray hardware with metallic primer according to manufacturer¿s directions.
+Spray hardware with metallic primer according to manufacturer's directions.
 After the primer has thoroughly dried, spray hardware with metallic paint.
 Let dry.
 To ensure no fingerprints are left in the paint, allow the hardware to dry for 24 hours.
 After it is dry, reinstall the hardware on the door.